Pickup (music technology): Optical

 Optical pickups are a fairly recent development that work by sensing the interruption of a light beam by a vibrating string.
 The light source is usually an LED, and the detector is a photodiode or phototransistor.
 These pickups are completely resistant to magnetic or electric interference and also have a very broad and flat frequency response, unlike magnetic pickups.

-Optical pickup guitars were first shown at the 1969 NAMM in Chicago, by Ron Hoag.
+Optical pickup guitars were first shown at the 1969 NAMM Convention in Chicago, by Ron Hoag.

 In 2000, Christopher Willcox, founder of LightWave Systems, unveiled a new beta technology for an optical pickup system using infrared light.
 In May 2001, LightWave Systems released their second generation pickup, dubbed the "S2."

 Active and passive pickups

 Pickups can be either active or passive.
 Pickups, apart from optical types, are inherently passive transducers.
 "Passive" pickups are usually wire-wound around a magnet, and are the most common type used.
 They can generate electric potential without need for external power, though their output is relatively low, and the harmonic content of output depends greatly on the winding.

 "Active" pickups incorporate electronic circuitry to modify the signal.
 Active circuits are able to filter, attenuate or boost the signal from the pickup.
 The main disadvantage of an active system is requirement of a battery power source to operate the preamp circuitry.
 Batteries limit circuit design and functionality, in addition to being inconvenient to the musician.
 The circuitry may be as simple as a single transistor, or up to several operational amplifiers configured as active filters, active EQ and other sound-shaping features.
 The op amps used must be of a low-power design to optimize battery life, a design restriction that limits the dynamic range of the circuit.
 The active circuitry may contain audio filters, which reduce the dynamic range and mildly distort certain ranges.
 High-output active pickup systems also have an effect on an amplifier's input circuit.